tomatopumpkin/tomatopumpkin/README.md

 ## Hey!
 Y'allll😎

-📓 Graduted Bachelor of Science Information Technology at the King Mongkut's University Of Technology
+📓 Graduted Bachelor of Science Information Technology <br/>
-North Bangkok<br/>
-👀 Making content about study, tech, and productivity on [instagram](https://www.instagram.com/axqumax/)<br/>
+at  King Mongkut's University Of Technology North Bangkok 👀 Making content about study, tech, and productivity on [instagram](https://www.instagram.com/axqumax/)<br/>

 - 💌 How to reach me: vimonsiri.ka@gmail.com